JonasAlfredsson/synergy-mouse-remapper/README.md

 server, and share the mouse and keyboard from this over to my Debian Linux computer.
-The peripherals in question work flawlessly when plugged directly in to either of the machines, but what I noticed was that the buttons on my mouse did not work as intended when it was shared to a Linux computer via Synergy on Windows.
+The peripherals in question work flawlessly when plugged directly in to either of the machines, but what I noticed was that the buttons on my mouse did not work as intended when it was shared to a Linux computer via Synergy running on Windows.

 The mouse I am using is a Logitech G500 ([PDF Manual][3]), which has a total of 12 (electric) buttons that I can see: